 What does it mean to write in a genre?

 Writing in a genre simply means that a story is written in a certain style: according to particular genre rules that structure and frame stories.
 Each genre has its own set of cliches, nuances, and even its own unique character types.

-A genre is a sort of vehicle or packaging that your story is delivered through.
-So if you know your message the next step is to consider genres that will best deliver that.
+Genre is a sort of vehicle or packaging which your story is delivered through.
+So if you know your message, the next step is to consider genres that will best deliver that.

 For example, if your message is centered around how socially awkward people navigate new places you’ll want to pick a very protagonist-heavy genre.
-Like Biographical-fiction where the story literally and closely revolves around the protagonist.
-Or a genre like an adventure where the protagonist can go on a journey that confronts his complex inner conflict through outer conflict.
+Like biographical fiction, where the story literally and closely revolves around the protagonist.
+Or a genre like adventure where the protagonist can go on a journey that confronts his complex inner conflict through outer conflict.

-Think about things like if your message needs lots of imaginative elements to metaphorize deep themes.
-Or if it needs to be like a clear-cut narrative to take readers through a journey that’ll point them to the big picture.
+Really think about what your message needs.
+Does it need lots of imaginative elements to metaphorize deep themes?
+Or does it need to be a clear-cut narrative to take readers through a journey that’ll point them to the big picture?